Last Updated: October 6, 2021

 3. Merchant Payouts and Merchant Fees.

-3.4 Fraudulent Transactions.
-The Parties will work together to prevent fraudulent Customer transactions and minimize the risk of loss associated with such fraudulent transactions, including by complying with the applicable processes and procedures set forth in the Affirm Policies and Service Terms.
+3.3 Fraudulent Transactions.
+The Parties will work together to prevent fraudulent Customer transactions and minimize the risk of loss associated with such fraudulent transactions and will comply with applicable processes and procedures set forth in the Affirm Service Terms.

 4. Service Restrictions.